Last updated: 22 June, 2020

 Due to the Covid-19 epidemic, access to Sciences Po buildings has been closed to undergraduate students, master students and the public, on all campuses, in Paris and on all our regional campuses since Monday, March 16, 2020, and until further notice.

 Classes were moved online from Monday, March 23, 2020, and will remain online for the rest of the spring semester.
 Academic continuity and the quality of education are ensured via the various tools and innovative methods adapted to a student community present around the world, in different time zones.
-Subject to compliance with the new educational framework, the validation of this spring semester 2020 is in no way called into question.
+The start of the new school year will take place on 14 September 2020, on a “dual campus” model which will allow all 14,000 students to follow the normal course of their studies, regardless of their location and health conditions.

 A monitoring committee made up of members of Sciences Po’s management meets daily to review the situation and the needs of all of our communities, in France and abroad.